elysium64/c64img/README.rst

 Changes
 -------

++ 2015-09-10 Rearranged repository into separate modules for maintainability
 + 2014-11-16 Added mechanism for automatic clashes fix
 + 2014-11-11 Fixed issue with color clash check in multicolor
 + 2014-11-11 Added ``grafx2`` option into error param.
 In such case image will